The Horizontal Row On The Periodic Table Is Called

 Introduction to Periods in the Periodic Table

 The periodic table is a tabular arrangement of chemical elements, organized by their atomic number, electron configuration, and recurring chemical properties.
-The layout reveals periodic trends, and one of the most critical organizational features is the horizontal rows, known as periods.
+Still, the layout reveals periodic trends, and one of the most critical organizational features is the horizontal rows, known as periods.
 Understanding what periods are, how they are structured, and their significance is crucial for anyone studying chemistry or related fields.

 What Defines a Period?